privacyidea/privacyidea/doc/policies/enrollment.rst

 type: string

-With this action you may specify the URL to a token image which is included in the QR code during enrollment (key in otpauth URL: ``image``).
+With this action the administrator may specify the URL to a token image which is included in the QR code during enrollment (key in otpauth URL: ``image``).
 It is used by some smartphone apps like FreeOTP.